 Allergic: Typically more common in women, this type is often a result of beauty products, topical antibiotic creams, jewelry, latex or rubber.
 For most, the inflammatory response will cause a rash to develop 24 to 72 hours after physical contact with the allergen and will appear in a localized manner.

 It is commonly identified on the hands, face, neck and ears if due to beauty products.
 When it appears on the trunk, neck and extremities, it is more often caused by metal or rubber allergies.

 When this type of rash occurs around the genitals, it is often a result of exposure to an allergen like latex found in condoms or certain chemicals found in spermicides and certain feminine hygiene products.

 Poison ivy, sumac and oak rashes also fall into this category.

 Irritant: While most commonly attributed to chemicals, exposure to certain environmental factors can also cause this type.
-This includes an overexposure to water due to hand washing, swimming, or the like.
-Or it can be caused by extended exposure to cold temperatures.
+This includes an overexposure to water due to hand washing, swimming (like a chlorine rash) or the like — or it can be caused by extended exposure to cold temperatures.